pH testing - why & how we do it

 How to use pH modifiers:

 Always remember to take notes while you’re formulating.
-That way when you come to make your favourite formula again
+That way when you come to make your favourite formula again you will know what to expect.

 Follow us on Instagram or Facebook for more recipes, news and specials!